Delnor Hospital PGY1 Residency Program

 Additional Activities

-Residents will also complete an independent research project, with mentorship from clinical pharmacists and support from the Residency Advisory Committee.
-Residents have the freedom to choose any research project, define their own research question, and work with their resident mentor.
-Results of clinical research projects will be presented at the Great Lakes Pharmacy Resident Conference, which is held annually in April at Purdue University.
+Research: Residents are required to complete one quality improvement project or clinical research project.
+This project will be an independent project, with mentorship from clinical pharmacists and support from the Residency Advisory Committee.
+Residents have the freedom to choose any project, define their own research questions, and work with their resident mentor.
+The research protocol and methods will be presented at the ASHP Midyear Clinical Meeting in a poster format and the results will be presented at the ICHP Illinois Pharmacy Residency Conference as a formal presentation.

 Required membership: Residents are required to be a member of the American Society of Health-System Pharmacists (ASHP) and Illinois Council of Health-System Pharmacists (ICHP).